 Several companies are developing large transparent AMOLED displays - and in past years we've seen many prototypes - including a large 55" Full-HD transparent TV.
 But this technology is not commercial yet, mostly it seems because there are no useful applications that will convince the display makers to mass produce such panels.

-Looking to buy an AMOLED display?
+Looking to buy AMOLED displays?

 The latest AMOLED news: